robdyke/dotfiles/README.md

 file for 3.5 years but stopped because taskwarrior can generate reports.

 In my opinion the key for using taskwarrior effectively is reducing noise via contexts, start/stop, scheduling and tagging.
-I keeo a separate context for work, home, someday; I defer tasks using the wait/schedule/due attributes.
+I keep a separate context for work, home, someday; I defer tasks using the wait/schedule/due attributes.
 Also I think it's important not to put tasks on the queue for the sake of it.
 Only put tasks on the queue if you need to track them.